Skip to main content

 Children Born Abroad to Canadian Parents

-• Children born abroad to a Canadian parent who was themselves born in Canada are typically Canadian citizens by descent (first generation)
+• A child born abroad to a Canadian parent who was themselves born in Canada is generally a Canadian citizen by descent automatically (this was true before and remains true)

 Frequently Asked Questions